5 Easy Steps to Import Food into Singapore: Best Guide

 No, unless you’re importing high-risk food products.
 Examples of high-risk products include frozen blood cockle, or frozen prawns.

 Otherwise, you ordinarily don’t have to send your food imports for lab tests.
 Although you don’t have to lab test your imports, you still must abide by food safety regulations.
 SFA maintains a lengthy list of contaminant limits for food imports.
 You will have to ensure that your food does not contain contaminants that exceed the permitted levels.
-Here’s the full list of SFA food contaminants
+Here’s the full list of SFA food contaminants.

 Here’s an example of one such contaminant limit, for inorganic arsenic: